ethereum/consensus-specs/specs/phase0/validator.md

 ###### `get_eth1_data`

-Let `Eth1Block` be an abstract object representing Eth1 blocks with the `timestamp` and depost contract data available.
+Let `Eth1Block` be an abstract object representing Eth1 blocks with the `timestamp` and deposit contract data available.

 Let `get_eth1_data(block: Eth1Block) -> Eth1Data` be the function that returns the Eth1 data for a given Eth1 block.